 The remaining directors of the Corporation are not independent under NI 58-101 by virtue of their relationship with the Corporation.
 Mr. O'Driscoll is the President and Chief Executive Officer ("CEO") of the Corporation.
 Mr. Sanchez is currently the Vice-President and Chief Financial Officer ("CFO") of the Corporation.
-Messrs.
-Duffy and Pourchet were nominated by the Corporation's significant shareholder, Hiram Walker & Sons Limited ("HWSL"), and are employees of an affiliate of HWSL's parent company, Pernod Ricard North America and Pernod Ricard Americas, respectively.
-Dr. Boulay was nominated by the Corporation's significant shareholder and has served as external legal counsel of Pernod Ricard Americas and Pernod Ricard Canada Ltée since 1996, and as a director of each of Allied Domecq Canada Ltd., Hiram Walker-Gooderham & Worts Ltd., Hiram Walker & Sons Limited, Pernod Ricard Canada Ltée since 2006, and Seagram China Ltd. since 2009.
+Mr. Duffy and Ms. Thompson were nominated by the Corporation's significant shareholder, Hiram Walker & Sons Limited ("HWSL"), and are employees of an affiliate of HWSL's parent company, Pernod Ricard North America and Pernod Ricard Europe Middle East and Africa, respectively.
+Dr. Boulay was nominated by the Corporation's significant shareholder and has served as external legal counsel of many subsidiaries of the Pernod Ricard Group since 1996, and as a director of each of Allied Domecq Canada Ltd., Hiram Walker-Gooderham & Worts Ltd., Hiram Walker & Sons Limited since 2006, and Seagram China Ltd. since 2009.
 As a result of the technical reading of NI 58-101, a majority of the directors of the Corporation is not considered "independent" within the meaning of NI 58-101.